 5. Backpack - Emily Barr

 This novel brings back memories!
 I came across it in a hostel in the beach resort of Mui Ne in southern Vietnam, and read it in one go whilst stretched out on a lounger next to the sea.
 Happy days!
-Here's the synopsis:
+Here's the back blurb:

 Let's hear from you!